 Compliance with General Education Provisions Act Section 427

 The General Education Provisions Act (GEPA) Section 427 highlights six types of barriers that can impede equitable access or participation in federally funded programs: gender, race, national origin, color, disability, or age.
-As part of the Elementary and Secondary School Emergency Relief (ESSER) grant application, LEAs need to include a succinct description of steps to be taken to overcome the barriers that are applicable to their circumstances.
+As part of ESSER and GEER grant applications, LEAs need to include a succinct description of steps to be taken to overcome the barriers that are applicable to their circumstances.
 One description is required for each program type tied to budget expenses (not for each budget item).

 - Preparedness and response to COVID-19

 - Addressing long-term closures

 - What barriers exist in your community that may prevent students, teachers, and other program beneficiaries from access or participation in the CARES-funded projects or activities listed in the application?

 - What steps are being taken to address or overcome these barriers?

 DPI staff will use this rubric to determine whether or not an application for CARES funds meets the Section 427 requirement under GEPA: